Tkinter Menubutton

 menu_button["menu"] = menuCode language: Python (python)

-The following program illustrates how to use Menubutton widget.
-When you click the MenuButton, it’ll display a menu that consists of three choices: red, green, and blue.
+The following program shows how to use Menubutton widget.
+When you click the MenuButton, it’ll display a menu that consists of three choices:

 import tkinter as tk